-Hopkins was very particular about the reading of his poems and often placed stress marks where he wanted the reader to emphasis the beat.
+Hopkins was very particular about the reading of his poems and often placed stress marks where he wanted the reader to emphasize the beat.
 It seems he broke with the conventions of scanning in order to reach a perfected state of expression—he felt his poems were divinely inspired so needed the reader to purge the impurities of ordinary speech by following his instructive stress marking.

 Gerard Manley Hopkins in Dublin

-As a Jesuit priest, Hopkins was a committed member of the Catholic church, a teacher and preacher, well aware of his role as an evangelical christian.
+As a Jesuit priest, Hopkins was a committed member of the Catholic church, a teacher and preacher, well aware of his role as an evangelical Christian.
 In his lifetime, few colleagues knew of his poetic endeavours, but it was through his poems that he refined and expressed his true religious feelings.

 Some scholars think "That Nature" came about due to Hopkins being unhappy whilst living in Dublin, Ireland.
 It is known that he suffered from depression now and again and was throughout his life susceptible to illness.

-Following the so called Sonnets of Desolation, more personal work reflecting on his spiritual state of being, written in Dublin possibly in the years 1885–86, Hopkins must have wanted to sum up his existential stance regarding the ultimate 'goal' of his priesthood—redemption.
+Following the so-called Sonnets of Desolation, more personal work reflecting on his spiritual state of being, written in Dublin possibly in the years 1885–86, Hopkins must have wanted to sum up his existential stance regarding the ultimate 'goal' of his priesthood—redemption.